Japanese pitch accent: Correspondences between dialects

 There are regular correspondences between Tokyo-type and Keihan-type accents.
-The downstep on high-tone words in conservative Keihan accents generally occurs one syllable earlier than in the older Tokyo-type accent.
+The pitch drop on high-tone words in conservative Keihan accents generally occurs one syllable earlier than in the older Tokyo-type accent.
 For example, kokoro 'heart' is /kokoꜜro/ in Tokyo but /koꜜkoro/ in Osaka; kotoba 'word' is /kotobaꜜ/ in Tokyo but /kotoꜜba/ in Osaka; kawa 'river' is /kawaꜜ/ in Tokyo but /kaꜜwa/ in Osaka.
 If a word is unaccented and high-tone in Keihan dialects, it is also unaccented in Tokyo-type dialects.
-If a two-mora word has a low tone in Keihan dialects, it has a downstep on the first mora in Tokyo-type dialects.
+If a two-mora word has a low tone in Keihan dialects, it has a pitch drop on the first mora in Tokyo-type dialects.

-In Tokyo, whereas most non-compound native nouns have no accent, most verbs (including adjectives) do.
-Moreover, the accent is always on the penultimate mora, that is, the last mora of the verb stem, as in /shiroꜜi/ 'be white' and /okiꜜru/ 'get up'.
-In Kansai, however, verbs have high- and low-tone paradigms as nouns do.
-High-tone verbs are either unaccented or are accented on the penultimate mora, as in Tokyo.
+In Tokyo, all nakadaka verbs have the pitch drop after the second to last mora, except in cases of defective mora.
+This is the last mora of the verb stem, as in /shiroꜜi/ 'be white' and /okiꜜru/ 'get up'.
+In Kansai, verbs have high- and low-tone paradigms as nouns do.
+High-tone verbs are either unaccented or are accented on the penultimate mora.
 Low-tone verbs are either unaccented or accented on the final syllable, triggering a low tone on unaccented suffixes.
 In Kyoto, verbal tone varies irregularly with inflection, a situation not found in more conservative dialects, even more conservative Kansai-type dialects such as that of Kōchi in Shikoku.

 Syllabic and moraic

 Japanese pitch accent also varies in how it interacts with syllables and morae.
 Kagoshima is a purely syllabic dialect, while Osaka is moraic.
 For example, the low-tone unaccented noun shinbun 'newspaper' is [ɕìm̀bɯ́ɴ́] in Kagoshima, with the high tone spread across the entire final syllable bun, but in Osaka it is [ɕìm̀bɯ̀ɴ́], with the high tone restricted to the final mora n.
-In Tokyo, accent placement is constrained by the syllable, though the downstep occurs between the morae of that syllable.
+In Tokyo, accent placement is constrained by the syllable, though the pitch drop occurs between the morae of that syllable.
 That is, a stressed syllable in Tokyo dialect, as in 貝 kai 'shell' or 算 san 'divining rod', will always have the pattern /kaꜜi/ [káì], /saꜜɴ/ [sáɴ̀], never */kaiꜜ/, */saɴꜜ/.
 In Osaka, however, either pattern may occur: tonbi 'black kite' is [tóm̀bì] in Tokyo but [tòḿbì] in Osaka.